oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/build-validator-node.md

 The Oasys validator node operation involves running the validator client on the Oasys platform.
 To participate in the validator node operation, it is necessary to have a stake of **10,000,000 OAS** from a delegator or through self-delegation.
 Please make sure to prepare the required stake in advance.

 - [x] 1.[**Check Hardware requirements**](/docs/hub-validator/operate-validator/hd-requirement) & [**validator account roles**](/docs/architecture/hub-layer/validator-account)
-- [x] 2.Install geth through one of the following tow options:
+- [x] 2.Install geth through one of the following two options:
   - [**Express setup**](/docs/hub-validator/operate-validator/build-validator-node#express-setup): his is a straightforward method for setting up the validator node in your preferred environment.
   - [**Manual setup**](/docs/hub-validator/operate-validator/build-validator-node#manual-setup): This is a more engineering-friendly method.
 Those who use this setup will gain a good understanding of the Oasys validation node.
 - [x] 3.[**Join validator with PoS client**](/docs/hub-validator/operate-validator/join-validator#cli-tool) or [**Join validator with Web**](/docs/hub-validator/operate-validator/join-validator#webtools-fe).
 Web is recommended.
 (Please follow the steps for [joining](/docs/hub-validator/tools/2-3-nsuite#joining) as an N Suite user)